AI4Finance-Foundation/RLSolver/README.md

 ## Store results

-The partial results are stored in the folder "result" in this repo.
+The partial results are stored in the folder "result" of this repo.
 All the results are stored in [Google Drive](https://drive.google.com/drive/folders/1gkpndZPj09ew-s9IvrWEZvvCFDWzd7vL?usp=sharing) or [Baidu Wangpan](https://pan.baidu.com/s/11ljW8aS2IKE9fDzjSm5xVQ) (CODE: hojh for China users).

 ## Performance
 The performance of maxcut compared with other methods or solvers is presented [here](https://github.com/AI4Finance-Foundation/RLSolver/tree/main/helloworld/maxcut).